Why Do I Find Street Photography So Compelling?

 I love to travel and when I visit new places, I enjoy doing street photography.

 Sometimes when doing street photography I just have my phone camera with me, rather than a dedicated camera, but it does the job because I am not looking for amazing compositions or pin-sharp images.
-I just want to capture the small moments; everyday life in a place that is different from my place.
+I just want to find interesting subjects, compose well, capture the small moments and document everyday life in a place that is different from my place.

 There is something uniquely compelling about street photography, something that draws me back again and again.

 For some photographers, street photography must include people; to others that is street portraiture.

 Some photographers believe that including buildings is best called urban photography, while many others give a narrow definition of street photography and believe that what is known as street photography could be more accurately termed travel photography.

 James Maher, writing in The Ultimate Guide to Street Photography defines street photography broadly, as ‘candidly photographing life and human nature.’
 Maher says that people don’t need to be present in a street photograph nor does it need to be taken in a city.
 He believes that street photography can be taken anywhere as long as it is a candid image, not something that is posed or manipulated.